build-web-apps/clone-instagram-ui/src/views/Start/README.md

 }
 ```

-3. Create a file `index.css` and paste the following:
+3. Create a file `index.css` under `Start` folder and paste the following:

 ```css
 .start-container {